Chris2011/netbeans-textmate-files/README.md

 2. Open the `textmate-description.json` file of this repository.
 3. Change the paths to the correct folders/files (Depends on your system).
 4. Take the JSON and minify it [e.g. here](https://www.browserling.com/tools/json-minify).
-5. Open the `client.properties` (NetBeans related) file which is located here:
+5. If available, open the `client.properties` (NetBeans related) file which is located here:

     Windows